-- heating (Heinold et al., 2013).
-The daytime variability in DAOD over the Iraqi Desert features a peak around local noon, most pronounced in boreal summer with enhanced wind speed by active Shamal (Figure 12m), consistent with previous station-based analysis of wind speed and dust storm frequency (Yu et al., 2016). - 285 Nighttime diurnal variability in North Africa and Middle East occurs significantly over only 18% of the terrestrial area in North Africa and Middle East, most pronounced over the Grand Erg Occidental and Grand Erg Oriental in Algeria (Figure 4c, d).
-The nighttime DAOD reaches its maximum value shortly after local midnight over both deserts, and reaches the minimum value shortly after sunset over the Grand Erg Occidental and before midnight over the Grand Erg Oriental.
-The nighttime mean DAOD ranges, namely 0.07-0.13 (nighttime minimum to maximum) across the Grand Erg Occidental and

-290 0.07-0.09 across the Grand Erg Oriental, are much smaller than those observed over the Bodélé Depression during the davtime period.
-The meteorological driver of the nighttime dust variability in these regions are likely associated with the diurnal evolution of local pressure systems and the resulting strength of the Harmattan wind (Schepanski et al., 2017).
+Nighttime diurnal variability in North Africa and the Middle East occurs significantly over only 18% of the terrestrial area in North Africa and the Middle East, most pronounced over the Grand Erg Occidental and Grand Erg Oriental in Algeria (Fig. 4c, d).
+The nighttime DAOD reaches its maximum value shortly after local midnight over both deserts and reaches the minimum value shortly after sunset over the Grand Erg Occidental and before midnight over the Grand Erg Oriental.
+The nighttime mean DAOD ranges, namely 0.07-0.13 (nighttime minimum to maximum) across the Grand Erg Occidental and 0.07-0.09 across the Grand Erg Oriental, are much smaller than those observed over the Bodélé Depression during the daytime period.
+The meteorological driver of the nighttime dust variability in these regions is likely associated with the diurnal evolution of local pressure systems and the resulting strength of the Harmattan wind (Schepanski et al., 2017).

-The vertical profile of dust extinction over the key dust sources in North African and Middle East largely reflects the diurnal and seasonal variations of planetary boundary layer (PBL), as the majority of dust particles are confined to PBL over

-- 295 these dust source regions (panels a-c of Figures 10-13).
-For example, over the Bodélé Depression, the highest daytime dust extinction in boreal spring occurs during 9 am - noon local time within 1 km above ground (Figure 11g).
-While in boreal summer, the high dust extinction above 0.5 extends from surface to 4 km above ground over the Bodélé Depression (Figure 12g), contributing to the trans-Atlantic dust transport in the Saharan Air Layer (Gasteiger et al., 2017).
-The percentage of observations when dust/dust mixture is identified as the dominant aerosol feature (hereafter referred to as dust fraction). - 300 however, demonstrates the deteriorated data quality of CATS feature identification during the daytime.
-Typically less than half of the observed daytime aerosol is identified as dust or dust mixture, regardless of season and height, over the key dust sources in the El Djouf, Bodélé Depression, and Iraqi Desert, compared with above 70% of the nighttime observations featured as dust or dust mixture.
-This day-night inconsistency in dust fraction indicates higher chance of misclassifying dust to other aerosol types or clouds during the daytime.
-Given the higher chance of misclassification during the daytime, the daytime DAOD by CATS is hypothesized to underestimate the actual dust loading to a larger extent than the nighttime over
+The vertical profile of dust extinction over the key dust sources in North African and the Middle East largely reflects the diurnal and seasonal variations of the planetary boundary layer (PBL), as the majority of dust particles are confined to the PBL over these dust source regions (Figs. 10a-c, 11a-c, 12a-c, and 13a-c).
+For example, over the Bodélé Depression, the highest daytime dust extinction in boreal spring occurs during 09:00-12:00 LT within 1 km above ground (Fig. 11g), while in boreal summer the high dust extinction above 0.5 km a.g.l. extends from the surface to 4 km above ground over the Bodélé Depression (Fig. 12g), contributing to the transatlantic dust transport in the Saharan Air Layer (Gasteiger et al., 2017).
+The percentage of observations in which the dust or dust mixture is identified as the dominant aerosol feature (hereafter referred to as dust fraction), however, demonstrates the deteriorated data quality of CATS feature identification during the daytime.
+Typically less than half of the observed daytime aerosol is identified as dust or dust mixture, regardless of season and height, over the key dust sources in the El Djouf, Bodélé Depression and Iraqi desert, compared with above 70 % of the nighttime observations featured as dust or dust mixture.
+This day-night inconsistency in dust fraction indicates a higher chance of misclassifying dust as other aerosol types or clouds during the daytime.
+Given the higher chance of misclassification during the daytime, the daytime DAOD by CATS is hypothesized to underestimate the actual dust loading to a larger extent than the nighttime DAOD over the major dust source regions.